-Latest research on how excessive screen time affects child brain development and learning
+The latest research on how excessive screen time affects child brain development and learning.

 Ten years ago, the negative impacts of screen time were unknown.
 Today, questions still remain, but we now have many research studies showing clear problems in the areas of brain development, mental health, and learning that can occur when children use devices too often.